I Parachute Battery (Bull's Troop) Royal Horse Artillery: Napoleonic Wars

-The battery was formed on 1 February 1805 as I Troop, Horse Artillery at Colchester, Essex as a horse artillery battery of the British Army.
+The battery was formed on 1 February 1805 as I Troop, Royal Horse Artillery at Colchester, Essex as a horse artillery battery of the British Army.
 Captain Robert Bull was appointed to command and he took it to the Iberian Peninsula in August 1809 where it served until 1814.
 It arrived too late for the Battle of Talavera, but thereafter took part in most of Wellington's major actions of the Peninsular War including Bussaco (1810), Fuentes de Oñoro (1811), Ciudad Rodrigo, Badajoz, Salamanca, and Burgos (1812), Vitoria, San Sebastián, the Bidassoa and the Nive (1813) and Bayonne (1814).

 Its most famous action during the Peninsular War occurred at the Battle of Fuentes de Oñoro on 5 May 1811 when it was temporarily under the command of Lieutenant Norman Ramsay.
 The troop was surrounded by French cavalry and cut off from the main force.
 With the guns limbered up and swords drawn, they charged through the surprised enemy horsemen thereby saving themselves from being captured.

 Armed with six 5 1/2-inch howitzers, it took part in the Hundred Days Campaign in 1815.
 Early in the Battle of Waterloo it was ordered to support the garrison at Hougoumont.
 Firing shrapnel over the heads of friendly troops, in 10 minutes it cleared a nearby wood of French tirailleurs, much to the satisfaction of Wellington and Frazer (commander of the horse artillery).
 It then took part in the advance to Paris and joined the Army of Occupation.

 In commemoration of its performance in the Peninsular War and at the Battle of Waterloo, the Honour Title "Bull's Troop" was officially granted to the battery on 13 October 1926.

 In the usual post-war reductions of the British Army, a number of troops of horse artillery were disbanded between 1815 and 1816, including D Troop (Beane's Troop) on 31 July 1816.
 The remaining troops were then moved up to assume the next available letter and the I Troop became H Troop on the same date.